 How to make concrete?

 The production of concrete is quite time-consuming.
 In this process, various ingredients are mixed together - water, aggregate, cement, and any additives.
 Once the ingredients are mixed, workers must cast the concrete in place before it hardens.
-In modern usage, most concrete production takes place in large industrial facilities (concrete plants).
+In this modern age, most concrete production takes place in large industrial facilities (concrete plants).

 Concrete vs cement

-Cement is made of calcium and silica-rich materials (such as limestone and clay).
+Cement is made from calcium and silica-rich materials (such as limestone and clay).
 It has the unique adhesive properties that make it an excellent binding agent.
 On its own, cement is prone to cracking.
 Compared with concrete, which can last hundreds of years, cement is much less durable.

 Types of concrete

 Concrete is produced in a variety of compositions, finishes and performance characteristics to meet a wide range of needs.
 You can find some of the types below:

 Ordinary or plain concrete - one of the most commonly used.
 Made of cement, sand and coarse aggregates.

 Lightweight concrete - density lower than 1920 kg/m³.
 It has very low thermal conductivity.

 High-density concrete - also called heavy weight.
 The density varies between 3000-4000 kg/m³.
 It is mostly used in atomic power plants (good radiation protection).